SparkPost/support-docs/content/momentum/4/using-dkim.md

 <dd>

 Hash algorithm.
 Currently, this tag should have the value "sha1" or "sha256".
-Use of sha256 is recommended.
+Use of sha256 is strongly recommended.

 </dd>